SYSTEM: ONLINE

 What it does: Puck-shaped, magnet-backed, real-time GPS tracker.
 Drop it under a vehicle.
 Pings every 3 seconds on top tier.
 29K reviews, 6K+ moving per month.

 The story: Every consumer protection Apple and Google shipped works against Bluetooth tags.
 LandAirSea is cellular: invisible to AirGuard, to iOS unknown-tracker alerts, to every TikTok tutorial on finding an AirTag in a coat lining.
-The National Network to End Domestic Violence's Safety Net project cites this category as dominant covert-tracker hardware in abuse casework.
+The National Network to End Domestic Violence's Safety Net project flags covert location trackers as a recurring tool in abuse cases.
 California Penal Code § 637.7 is the sharpest statute on point.

 Defense: Physical inspection first (wheel wells, under-frame, bumper cavity).
 RF bug detectors (entry 8) catch it mid-transmission.